apache/hudi/website/docs/faq_general.md

 ### When is Hudi useful for me or my organization?

-If you are looking to quickly ingest data onto HDFS or cloud storage, Hudi can provide you tools to [help](/docs/writing_data/).
+If you are looking to quickly ingest data onto HDFS or cloud storage, Hudi provides you [tools](/docs/hoodie_streaming_ingestion).
 Also, if you have ETL/hive/spark jobs which are slow/taking up a lot of resources, Hudi can potentially help by providing an incremental approach to reading and writing data.

 As an organization, Hudi can help you build an [efficient data lake](https://docs.google.com/presentation/d/1FHhsvh70ZP6xXlHdVsAI0g__B_6Mpto5KQFlZ0b8-mM/edit#slide=id.p), solving some of the most complex, low-level storage management problems, while putting data into hands of your data analysts, engineers and scientists much quicker.